Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 Perhaps you are wondering why their coats shed so much.
 The fact is that the coat needs to stay warm as they are out in all elements.
 Shedding helps to keep their coats replenished and effective.

-Interestingly, the shorter-haired Miniature Border Collies visibly shed the most.
+What is interesting is that the shorter-haired Miniature Border Collies visibly shed the most.

 If someone in your family suffers from allergies, grooming should help although don’t groom them in the same room.
 You are best doing a complete undercoat rake on a daily basis, followed by a good brushing.

-So, How do you go About Grooming a Miniature Border Collie?
+So How do you go About Grooming a Miniature Border Collie?

 Miniature Border Collies – How Easy?